 BIOMASS & BIOENERGY SECTOR

 The Danube region has a theoretically high potential for biomass use, especially for energy purposes.
 In the Strategy for the Danube Region, utilizing the biomass potential for energy generation is highlighted as one important pillar in the strategy.
 Even an own Danube Biomass Action Plan has been drafted.
-On these pages, you find useful background information on different aspects of the biomass and bioenergy utilization in the Danube region as explored in the ENERGY BARGE project.
+On these pages, you find useful background information on different aspects of the biomass and bioenergy utilization in the Danube region.
 Here, you can read up on the project reports which back up the modal shift platform tools.

 Bioenergy markets - conditions, actors and demand

 How advanced are the Danube countries in fulfilling their National Renewable Energy Action Plans?
 How does biomass contribute to the energy mix?
 What are the countries' strengths and bioenergy sectors with highest potential?
 Explore these and other information on national and transnational biomass and bioenergy markets in the Danube region and check out what they can do to improve EU renewables goals and sustainability.
 Read up on the market situation on the ENERGY BARGE compilation of national market study reports for Austria, Bulgaria, Croatia, Germany, Hungary, Slovakia and Romania.